TotallyAm/RPAT/README.md

 RPAT is a terminal-based tool for analysing the performance of launch vehicles.
 It's designed for players of KSP (particularly RP-1), amateur aerospace designers, and anyone who wants a quick, clear look at how well a given rocket performs.

 This tool isn't meant to replace detailed simulation or flight testing.
-Instead, it provides instant feedback on vehicle efficiency, stage contribution, and whether your design actually suits your intended mission – whether that's a basic LEO launch or a deep-space payload delivery.
+Instead, it provides instant feedback on vehicle efficiency, approximate payload capacities, and whether your design actually suits your intended mission.

 ---